dennisreimann/stacking-sats-kraken/README.md

 **Note:** Do not run `npm` directly on the RaspiBlitz, like show in the examples below.
 Please use the `/home/stackingsats/stacking-sats-kraken/stacksats.sh` shell script instead, as this loads your configuration.
+On RaspiBlitz (v1.8 and above) you may use different configuration files for e.g. family or business.

 To run the script manually, switch to the `stackingsats` user and use this command: